marcberg/FPL_predictions/README.md

 artifacts - data.
     - fetched_data - raw-data from API.

-notebook - used for testing.
+notebook - used for testing and analysing.

 src
     - components - functions used in the project.
         - data - fetch data from API and transform data to train and score.
             - api - Functions that fetch the data.
-            - transform - Functions used to create features.
+            - transform - Functions used to create features. ml - transform, train and score

 ## To do-list

-- Predict result X and 2 - and the finalize the results.
-- Score the score-dataset
 - Improve the training-part and save results from grid search.
-- Add morefeatures
+- Add more features

 ## How to run all project as-is 2023-06-29 (to be put in pipeline)

 1. Fetch data from API - src/compontents/data/fetch_data.py
 2. Create data for ML - src/compontents/data/transform_data.py
 3. Split data into train, test, val and score.
-Train model with hyperparameter tuning - src/compontents/data_ingest_transform_train.py
+Train model with hyperparameter tuning - src/compontents/ml/data_ingest_transform_train.py
-4. Score - WIP
+4. Score - src/compontents/ml/score.py

+or run "main.py"

 ## To be added